LevonDX/Teams-Hack-event-March-2022/Challenge 1 Personal Tab/readme.md

-# Build Tabs for Microsoft Teams: Personal tab
+# Build Tabs for Microsoft Teams: Personal tab with SSO

 Tabs are Teams-aware webpages embedded in Microsoft Teams.
 They are simple HTML <iframe\> tags that point to domains declared in the app manifest and can be added as part of a channel inside a team, group chat, or personal app for an individual user.
 You can include custom tabs with your app to embed your own web content in Teams or add Teams-specific functionality to your web content.
 <br/><br/>